 When I first began to paint I was rather focused on an art career, but what is clear to me now is that I am simply on a way of life.
 Sometimes, not often nor always, I create a work of art that approaches for me a connection with a greater spirit, a link with something beyond me.
 It is this connectedness that sustains me and it is what I seek in art, a transcendence of time and place.

 Painting is a solitary practice and one that takes courage.
 Each time I walk across the lawn to my studio or bring my camera with me as I hike the fields, I am endeavoring to create an image which resonates with my spirit.
 Zen holds that the ordinary becomes extraordinary when complete awarenss and attention are given to it.
 It is not that something different is seen, as Carl Jung once wrote, but that one sees differently.
 It is this seeing differently that captivates me.

-Among the artists who continue to influence my life is Morris Graves, a painter from the Pacific Northwest.
-There is a transcendent, Zen-like quality to his work, a quietude of spirit.
-He once reflected that, “his first interest is in being, along the way I am a painter” . . . sentiments that echo my own.
+Morris Graves, a painter of the last century, has achieved this transcendent, Zen-like quality to his work.
+A quietude of spirit.
+He once said that “his first interest is in being, and along the way I am a painter.”
+These sentiments echo my own.

 Recently my work has been exhibited as part of The Open Studios of Washington County; the ASA Landscapes for Landsake exhibit, Maple Ridge Gallery, Coila, NY; Southern Vermont Arts Center, Manchester, Vt; as well as in Albany, Troy, Cambridge, and in Pennsylvania.
-Over these past few years I have focused on photography as well as painting.
-The stunning landscapes of Washington County, NY, are the source of my new photographs as they continue to be my paintings.
+Over these past few years I have focused on photography as well as iconography painting.
+The stunning landscapes of Washington County are the source of my photographs as they are with my paintings.